 All photographs employ the same compositional techniques.

-The statement above I think is one of the most important things that a beginner photographer should understand.
+The statement above I think is one of the most important things that a beginner photographer should learn and understand.

 It doesn’t matter whether you are a portrait photographer or a landscape photographer or anything in between, the same compositional techniques in photography apply to all genres and styles of photography.